awsdocs/aws-toolkit-visual-studio-user-guide/README.md

 ## AWS Toolkit for Visual Studio User Guide

-The open source version of the AWS Toolkit for Visual Studio User Guide
+The open source version of the AWS Toolkit for Visual Studio User Guide.
+For easy navigation, start in the [index](doc_source/index.md).

 This repository contains source content for the official [AWS Toolkit for Visual Studio User Guide](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/welcome.html).